Christmas in New York City Itinerary: A Magical 4 Day NYC Christmas Plan

 They have a number of different pick up and drop off locations throughout Manhattan and Brooklyn.
 We were picked up at Penn Station.
 It was a great experience.
 The van had plenty of room, was comfortable, and our driver was very personable.

-Other Things to Do at Christmas in New York City
+Other Things to Do in New York City at Christmas

 1. Dyker Heights Christmas Lights– Many homes in this Brooklyn neighborhood decorate their homes for Christmas.